alanyliu/book-exchange/README.md

 (Legacy website: https://sites.google.com/view/book-exchange-portal/home?authuser=0)

 ## Repositories:
+  - Maven Central
+  - Google
-  - Maven Central (Gradle can utilize dependencies that are found in the Maven central repository)
+Note: Gradle can utilize dependencies that are found in the Google and/or Maven central repository.

 ## Dependencies:
   - Jupiter API
   - htmlunit
   - Apache Commons
-  - Google API Services & OAuth-Client
+  - Google API Services Sheet
+  - Google API Client
+  - Google OAuth Client

 A portion of the project in Python is also available in this repo (see main.py, requests.py, and setup.py).
 Below are the necessary dependencies:
   - pandas